-The Connecticut Junior Republic provides five distinct residential programs to serve boys and girls who require residential care on a long- or short-term basis.
+The Connecticut Junior Republic provides four distinct residential programs to serve boys and girls who require residential care on a long- or short-term basis.
 Whenever possible, these programs seek to reunite young people with their families as soon as possible.
 Intensive home-based, family-focused services are generally provided during residential care and following discharge for all youth.

 Short Term Residential Services

 Please note: Referrals to CJR’s Residential Programs can be made only through the Courts and the Department of Children and Families.

 CJR’s AMIR Program integrates Dialectical Behavioral Therapy (DBT) into its frame work of services and is designed to engage boys and their families in working together collaboratively during the four month treatment period.
 Conducted on CJR’s 150-acre Litchfield campus, this residential program is designed to decrease substance use, improve mental health and emotional regulation skills, and decrease delinquent activity so youth may return to their homes and communities as quickly as possible.

 The REGIONS Program is located at CJR's Waterbury campus and provides residential treatment, including clinical, educational, vocational and recreational services, for boys, ages 14 to 18, and their families.
 Over the course of up to six months of treatment, the REGIONS Program is designed to identify specific goals and implement individualized services for each resident to promote his successful return to his home and community.

 The Connecticut Junior Republic operates a group home in Winchester for boys referred by the Connecticut Department of Children and Families (DCF).
 See below for more information about this group home.

 All referrals to CJR's residential programs are made by the Judicial Branch Court Support Services Division (CSSD) or by the Department of Children and Families (DCF).

 Telephone: (860) 567-9423, ext.
 255